oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      client can use to prevent mixup attacks, if the client interacts with more than one authorization server.
-See {{RFC9207}} for additional details on when this parameter is necessary, and how the client can use it to prpevent mixup attacks.
+See {{RFC9207}} for additional details on when this parameter is necessary, and how the client can use it to prevent mixup attacks.

 For example, the authorization server redirects the user agent by